 But as the chart shows below, the nutrient profile could sadly be much worse if a ‘plant-based diet’ merely means eliminating animal products without prioritising the required nutrients through vegetables, nuts, and seeds.
 There is plenty of ‘plant-based’ vegan junk food that mostly combines low-satiety, nutrient-poor processed oils, sugar, and refined grains.

 So, if you choose to follow a plant-based diet, you should make a special effort to prioritise minimally processed foods like vegetables and seeds while minimising refined oils and processed grains.

-Meanwhile, someone on a carnivore diet at the other end of the dietary spectrum may struggle to get enough vitamin K1, vitamin C, folate, or other nutrients found towards the top of this chart.
+Meanwhile, on the other end of the dietary spectrum, someone on a carnivorous diet may struggle to get enough vitamin K1, vitamin C, folate, or other nutrients found towards the top of this chart.